Connect with us

 Some faculty and alumni told Mississippi Today they wished the strategic plan contained more specifics.
 The report groups Alcorn’s goals into five broad categories.
 Each of those categories contain more specific goals like increasing student, faculty and staff diversity by 10% and implementing a 10-year master plan for campus facilities.

 “I think most of the goals sound great.
 Many of them I agree with,” one faculty member told Mississippi Today.
-“My main concern is that the document does not really any details about how those goals are going to be achieved in any real, practical sense.”
+“My main concern is that the document does not provide really any details about how those goals are going to be achieved in any real, practical sense.”

 A recurring theme in the plan is better engagement and support of faculty.
-Under the goal “transformation through innovation,” the plan says that Alcorn wants to see a “25% increase in faculty and staff engagement in faculty/staff .”
+Under the goal “transformation through innovation,” the plan says that Alcorn wants to see a “25% increase in faculty and staff engagement in faculty/staff development.”
 The plan says that Alcorn will achieve that by establishing “the Office for Faculty Affairs/Center for Faculty Innovation” but does not say how “engagement” will be measured.

-“Where is the money going to from for that?” asked the faculty member, who requested anonymity because they do not have tenure.
+“Where is the money going to come from for that?” asked the faculty member, who requested anonymity because they do not have tenure.
 “Right now we have no conference/travel funds at all and our library resources/databases are so limited.”

 Faculty have repeatedly asked Nave’s administration for more transparency, and some hoped the strategic plan could provide that.
 In a memo to Nave and Ontario Wooden, the provost, members of the faculty senate last month addressed their “ongoing concerns about issues that affect the academic integrity (i.e. quality of teaching and learning) on this campus.”